 In June 2016, we unveiled our first new bus line in years, Line 97-Tualatin-Sherwood Rd.
 It connects riders to Tualatin’s WES station, downtown Tualatin and nearby industrial areas, as well as Sherwood’s Parkway Village.

 We’ll continue rolling out new bus service improvements at least twice a year, and tweaking schedules quarterly to help your bus stay on time by accounting for traffic congestion, ridership and timing of connections.

-In partnership with Metro, we’re looking at how we can use buses as part of a high-capacity transit plan for the Powell-Division corridor.
+In partnership with Metro, we’re looking at how we can use buses as part of a high-capacity transit plan along Division Street.
 But better bus service is coming to your part of town, too — check out our long-term plans to expand bus service throughout the region.

 Sign up for updates by email to make sure you get all the details about these changes as they happen.
 And be sure to let us know what would make your bus trips better — your feedback helps us identify what’s working and where we need to improve.

 We have more than 6,600 bus stops and we invest nearly $800,000 annually in upgrading them.
 We make upgrades in places that will benefit the most riders; for example, we consider installing shelters only at stops with an average of at least 50 weekday boarding rides.
 Other upgrades can include benches, protected crossings and improved waiting areas.